OWASP/owasp-mastg/tests-beta/ios/MASVS-STORAGE/MASTG-TEST-0x55-1.md

 ## Evaluation

-The test case fails if any of the text fields in your app accepts sensitive data but does not use `UITextAutocorrectionTypeNo`.
+The test case fails if any of the text fields in your app accepts sensitive data but does not use `UITextAutocorrectionTypeNo` or `secureTextEntry`.